roy-urbach/CLoSeR/README.md

 ## Overview
-Cooperative Learning of Semantic Representations (CLoSeR) is a brain-inspired algorithm for cross-supervising neural networks for representation learning.
+Cooperative Learning of Semantic Representations (CLoSeR) is a biologically-inspired algorithm for cross-supervising neural networks for representation learning.
 Similar to cortical columns in the brain, each encoder receives a fixed and random subset of the input.
 Then, they are trained to have similar embeddings of the same input.